mutuiris/voicepact/README.md

 ---

-> NOTE: Frontend client is in active iterative development; API contracts may adjust.
-Pin versions or use tagged releases for stability once available.
+> NOTE: Frontend client is in active development; API contracts may adjust.